chadibenrejeb/weatherapp/README.md

-WeatherView is a modern, intuitive weather application built with JavaScript that provides real-time weather information using a reliable weather API.
+WeatherView is an intuitive weather application built with JavaScript that provides real-time weather information using a reliable weather API.
 Designed to be user-friendly and visually appealing, WeatherView offers detailed weather forecasts, current conditions, and weather alerts tailored to your location.